-Students explore and write short fiction using plot, character, atmosphere, point of view, symbolism, metaphor, and theme.
-Using various narrative strategies, they write and workshop short fictional pieces.
-They identify the strengths and limitations of various storytelling media.
+Students will explore and write short fiction using plot, character, atmosphere, point of view, symbolism, metaphor, and theme.
+Using various narrative strategies, they will write and workshop various fictional pieces.
+They will identify the strengths and limitations of various storytelling media.
 Previously ENG 277.
-Prerequisite: ENGL& 101.
 Student option grading.